awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-defining-query-queues.md

 **Note**
 WLM concurrency level is different from the number of concurrent user connections that can be made to a cluster\.
 For more information, see [Connecting to a Cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-to-cluster.html) in the *Amazon Redshift Cluster Management Guide*\.

-In an automatic WLM configuration, the concurrency level is set to **auto**\.
-For more information, see [Automatic Workload Management \(WLM\)](automatic-wlm.md)\.
+In an automatic WLM configuration, the concurrency level is set to **Auto**\.
+For more information, see [Implementing Automatic WLM](automatic-wlm.md)\.

 In a manual WLM configuration, each queue can be configured with up to 50 query slots\.
 The maximum WLM query slot count for all user\-defined queues is 50\.
 The limit includes the default queue, but doesn't include the reserved Superuser queue\.
 By default, Amazon Redshift allocates an equal, fixed share of available memory to each queue\.
 Amazon Redshift also allocates by default an equal, fixed share of a queue's memory to each query slot in the queue\.
 The proportion of memory allocated to each queue is defined in the WLM configuration using the `memory_percent_to_use` property\.
-At run time, you can temporarily override the amount of memory assigned to a query by setting the `wlm_query_slot_count` parameter to specify the number of slots allocated to the query\.
+At runtime, you can temporarily override the amount of memory assigned to a query by setting the `wlm_query_slot_count` parameter to specify the number of slots allocated to the query\.

 By default, WLM queues have a concurrency level of 5\.
 Your workload might benefit from a higher concurrency level in certain cases, such as the following:
 + If many small queries are forced to wait for long\-running queries, create a separate queue with a higher slot count and assign the smaller queries to that queue\.
 A queue with a higher concurrency level has less memory allocated to each query slot, but the smaller queries require less memory\.
 **Note**
 If you enable short\-query acceleration \(SQA\), WLM automatically prioritizes short queries over longer\-running queries, so you don't need a separate queue for short queries for most workflows\.
-For more information, see [Short Query Acceleration](wlm-short-query-acceleration.md)
+For more information, see [Working with Short Query Acceleration](wlm-short-query-acceleration.md)
 + If you have multiple queries that each access data on a single slice, set up a separate WLM queue to execute those queries concurrently\.
 Amazon Redshift assigns concurrent queries to separate slices, which allows multiple queries to execute in parallel on multiple slices\.
 For example, if a query is a simple aggregate with a predicate on the distribution key, the data for the query is located on a single slice\.

 As a best practice, we recommend using a total query slot count of 15 or lower\.
 All of the compute nodes in a cluster, and all of the slices on the nodes, participate in parallel query execution\.
 By increasing concurrency, you increase the contention for system resources and limit the overall throughput\.